Q-Future/Co-Instruct/README.md

 # Co-Instruct

-An open research on multi-image quality comparison: a dataset, a model and a benchmark.
+An study on open-ended multi-image quality comparison: a dataset, a model and a benchmark.

 ## News